goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/core-themes/research-culture-citizenship.md

 title: Research culture and citizenship
 ---

+{% include figure.html img="wms_researchculture_6_amended.jpg" alt="Image showing a tree with three main branches named valuing our people, valuing our community and valuing our research.
+There are smaller branches related to these three main themes which include career and talent development, wellbeing, collegiality and citizenship, collaboration, research integrity, research process and open research" caption="Warwick Medical School: Research Culture.
+Accessed June 2025 from https://warwick.ac.uk/fac/sci/med/research/culture/
+" width="100%" %}

 **Research culture embodies the behaviours, values, expectations, attitudes and norms that define our research communities.
 Positive research cultures foster an environment of integrity, collaboration, and continuous learning, which drives high-quality and ethical research.
 Research citizenship emphasises collaboration and community engagement which strengthens the integrity and impact of your research.**